Cheese In Mousetrap: Luring Customers With Strategic Bait

 Mice are curious creatures

-Peanut butter is a better idea.
-It is sweet, which mice like.
-It also provides the proteins and other nutrients they crave in their diet.
-As opposed to hard, dry chunks of mousetrap cheese, peanut butter can be smeared in such a way that the mouse has to fully enter the mousetrap in order to reach it.
-Its stickiness prevents it from being dislodged, allowing you to place and position traps in tight places throughout your home, where mice are most likely to find them.
+Using smaller pieces and softer types of cheese or peanut butter in mouse traps is generally a better idea.
+Peanut butter is sweet, which mice like, and it also provides the proteins and other nutrients they crave.
+It can be smeared so that the mouse has to fully enter the mousetrap to reach it, and its stickiness prevents it from being dislodged.
+This allows you to place traps in tight places throughout your home, including where mice are hiding, such as gardens, sheds, and other outdoor areas during warm weather months.

 Frequently asked questions